emilpriver/go-hugo-portfolio/content/blog/rust/traits.md

 The case we will use in this post is a real use-case, as I am currently working on a SQL migration tool.
 I know that there are probably millions of them, but I haven't found any that make handling libSQL migrations easy.
 The code can be found [here](https://github.com/emilpriver/geni).
 I am using traits to support multiple databases without the need to write numerous if-else statements and complex logic.
 My goal is to obtain the correct database driver and its corresponding `execute` function by simply providing a `database_url` to a `new` function.

 Traits in Rust are often compared to interfaces in other languages, but there are some differences.
-One difference is that Rust allows you to create defaults for traits and supports generic traits.
-One of the main advantages of using traits in Rust is the ability to abstract over different types with the same behavior.
-This is particularly useful when working with data structures or algorithms that need to operate on various types, as it allows you to write code that is agnostic to the specific types being used.
-Additionally, Rust enforces type-safety and can prevent common programming mistakes.
-For example, Rust prevents you from calling a method if it cannot be guaranteed to exist.
-Traits can also be added to types, which means that you can add functionality to different types within Rust and override the functionality of a type's method.
+One thing to note is that Rust allows you to create defaults for traits and also supports generic traits.
+One of the great advantages of using traits in Rust is that it allows you to abstract over different types with the same behavior.
+This can be really helpful when working with data structures or algorithms that need to operate on various types, as it lets you write code that doesn't depend on the specific types being used.

+Moreover, Rust takes type-safety seriously and helps prevent common programming mistakes.
+For instance, Rust won't let you call a method if it can't guarantee that it exists.

-Traits are everywhere in Rust.
-Some common traits you may work with include `Clone`, `Copy`, `Serialize`, `Deserialize`, and even the async/await functionality has a trait called `Future`.
+Traits are ubiquitous in Rust.
+Some common traits you may work with include `Clone`, `Copy`, `Serialize`, `Deserialize`.
+As Rust does not have any built-in async runtime, Rust implements the `Future` trait, which is used by async runtimes.

 ## Creating a trait